thephpleague/url/4.0/components/path.md

 ### Segment offsets

-If you are interested in getting all the segments offsets you can do so using the `Path::offsets` method like show below:
+If you are interested in getting all the segments offsets you can do so using the `Path::offsets` method like shown below:

 ~~~php
 use League\Url\Path;